International-Soil-Radiocarbon-Database/ISRaD/Rpkg/cran-comments.md

 Found the following files/directories:
   ''NULL''

-* R-hub issue #560 notes this is an R-hub issue
+* R-hub issue #560 notes this is specfic to R-hub

 4. Found on Fedora Linux, R-devel, clang, gfortran and Ubuntu Linux 20.04.1 LTS, R-release, GCC